-Most homeowners know that an annual furnace checkup is recommended, but very few people actually take it seriously.
+Most Mississauga furnace owners know that an annual furnace checkup is recommended, but very few people actually take it seriously.

 If you are one of those people who have been ignoring this suggestion, you need to find out why a furnace tune-up is necessary.
 Many homeowners just like you don’t think maintenance is necessary.
 They wait until it is too late, and then their furnace needs costly repairs.